How To Move On And Let Go Of The Past

 How To Move On After Divorce

 Going through a divorce is one of the most stressful, emotionally draining experiences that anyone can have.
 The life you were expecting to lead years in the future seems to have suddenly disappeared; you may be completely uncertain about what to do next.
 There may be uncomfortable financial ramifications on both sides, and the whole process is doubly painful if children are involved.

 Importantly, the problems in a relationship which lead up to divorce are rarely simple and can be quite deep-seated.
 These are often related to weaknesses in the personalities of both spouses, which by themselves are impediments to your future happiness.
 Unfortunately, divorce provides neither closure nor release from these matters.

-So many issues, demanding your attention all at the same time and while you are at your most vulnerable, can even threaten your sense of knowing who you are and what truly makes you happy.
+So many issues demanding your attention all at the same time—and while you are at your most vulnerable—can even threaten your sense of knowing who you are and what truly makes you happy.
 Good advice is to have a shoulder to cry on while you're trying to understand what went wrong.
-Remember that you are not the first person to suffer through this trauma, and many exits it far stronger than they entered.
+Remember that you are not the first person to suffer through this trauma, and many progress far stronger than they entered.

 How To Move On From Someone You Love

 Romance can fail for any of a thousand reasons.
-Just take a moment to think about how many factors - intellectual, physical, emotional, cultural, financial, and the rest - need to align for a healthy relationship to be possible.
-This being the case, it's not uncommon for someone to fall in love with a person who doesn't share their feelings.
+Just take a moment to think about how many factors—such as intellectual, physical, emotional, cultural, and financial—need to align for a healthy relationship to be possible.
 It happens to everyone, a fact which doesn't make it any easier to bear when it happens to you.
 You may feel like avoiding the person you want to be with, thinking that being "just friends" is only a sham version of what you want your relationship to be like.